vacanza/holidays/docs/examples.md

     :param language: optional language code (e.g. "en", "fr")
     :param output_dir: directory where the .ics file will be saved
     """

+    # Print a helpful message if country code is missing
+    if not country_code:
+        print("You need to provide a country code, e.g.: 'US', 'IN', 'DE'") return

     holidays = country_holidays(
         country_code,
         years=years,